aspinuso/dispel4py/provenance.md

 getUniqueId(data=None)
 ```
 Utility function to generate a unique id to be assigned to the provenance entities.
 As default it uses a combination
 of hostname process id and the result of the uuid.uuid1() method.

-@param: data The data object's id is used in place of the uuid.uuid1()
+Wit the *data parameter, the passed object's *id is used in place of the uuid.uuid1()

 ## num
 ```python
 num(s)
 ```
-Utility function that checks the type of the object passed as s parameter.
+Utility function that checks the type of the object passed as *s parameter.
 If the parameter is a string representing a number it will be returned as float or int

 ## ProvenanceType